abidrey07/abid-bst-recursive-operations/README.md

 - Use the BST property in `contains()` to make the search efficient
 - Test frequently as you implement each function
 - Remember: recursion works by trusting that your function works on smaller inputs

+this is just a test to see if git cloned the repo correctly